bonetblai/learner-strips/README.md

 the same graph with transition labels, and thus two completely different models can be expected.

 A labeled directed graph is described as a text file in the following format:
-1. First line contains the reserved word ``dfa`` followed by two integers: the number of nodes in graph, and the second is expected to be ``-1``.
+1. The first line contains the reserved word ``dfa`` followed by two integers: the number of nodes in graph, and the second is expected to be ``-1``.
-2. Second line specifies the set of labels; first, an integer that tells the number of labels, followed by a space-separated string labels.
+2. The second line specifies the set of labels; first, an integer that tells the number of labels, followed by a space-separated string labels.
-3. Third lines contains ``1 0``.
+3. The third line contains ``1 0``.
-4. Following lines, one per each node in order.
+4. The following lines, one per each node in order.
 Each line begins with the number of outgoing edges at the node, then for each edge, the label of the edge followed by the index of the node pointed by the edge.

 For example, the following file describes a directed graph with 22 nodes and labels ``PUTDOWN``, ``PICK``, ``UNSTACK``, and ``STACK`` that corresponds